Edit Blog Post

 Sam Simeon was built over many decades.

-William Randolph Hearst toured Europe many times while in his teens and early twenties, a popular thing for the rich at the time.
+William Randolph Hearst toured Europe many times while in his teens and early twenties, a popular thing

 San Simeon lilly pond